offmann/NLU/README.md

 # French Natural Language Understanding

 - Goal ?
-   Detect intentions in sentences in the banking industry in French Language
+   - Understand intentions of banking industry jargon

 - Tools ?
    - Rasa is an open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management,             connect to Slack, Facebook, and more - Create chatbots and voice assistants